-Where are the products manufactured?
+Where are our products manufactured?

 All our products are manufactured in our factories located underneath Trellick Tower in the joint most deprived inner city area in London and made by our team of skilled artisans and trainees.

-Where are the materials sourced?
+Where are our materials sourced?